 Senior Editor Christine Cusick lives in the foothills of the Laurel Highland mountains of western Pennsylvania.
 Her research focuses on the intersections of ecology, story, and memory.
 She has published numerous ecocritical studies of contemporary literature and has been nationally recognized for creative nonfiction.
 Her most recent book is a coedited essay collection, Unfolding Irish Landscapes: Tim Robinson, Culture and Environment.
 She is Associate Professor of English and Director of the Honors Program at Seton Hill University.

-Senior Editor Julija Šukys (PhD, U Toronto) is an Assistant Professor of English at the University of Missouri, Columbia, where she teaches the writing of creative nonfiction.
+Senior Editor/Tried & True Co-Producer Julija Šukys (PhD, U Toronto) is an Associate Professor of English at the University of Missouri, Columbia, where she teaches the writing of creative nonfiction.
 She is the author of three books, including Siberian Exile: Blood, War, and a Granddaughter’s Reckoning and Epistolophilia: Writing the Life of Ona Šimaite.
 Epistolophilia won the 2013 Canadian Jewish Book Award for Holocaust Literature.
 She also directs the Missouri Audio Project.

 Senior Editor Jenny Spinner is an associate professor of English at Saint Joseph’s University where she teaches writing and journalism and directs the university writing center.
 Her essays have appeared in Brevity, Fourth Genre, Assay and on NPR’s All Things Considered, among others.
 She is co-author of Tell Them I Didn’t Cry (Scribner’s, 2006) and author of the narrative blog Twin Prints at jennyspinner.com.